 - A large variety of fresh fruits and vegetables (Source)

 When eating for heart health, you should also exclude or severely limit:

 - Sugary foods of any kind

 - Excessive alcohol

 Many people do not understand that your brain needs specific nutrients, just like the rest of the cells in your body.

 Eating for brain health and can protect you from dementia and other cognitive aging disorders.
 (Source)

-Eating a diet that has brain-healthy foods is not only good for your memory, attention, and focus, but it can help with issues of depression and anxiety, as well.
+Eating a diet that has brain-healthy foods is not only good for your:

 For proper brain function, your body needs choline, which it uses to produce neurotransmitters that allow your brain to function properly.
 Choline is found in soybeans, peanuts, lentils, flax seeds, and many fruits and vegetables.